 Area(s) of Interest

-Criminology; Race, Gender, and Class, Law and Society; Inequality and Stratification; Racial and Ethnic Minorities, Social Policy; Urban Sociology
+Criminology; Race, Gender, and Class; Inequality and Stratification; Race and Ethnicity; Law and Society; Social and Public Policy; Urban Sociology